Miss Mississippi Teen USA

-Mississippi has had two Miss Teen USA placements as of 2010.
-They have had one Miss USA and a Miss Teen USA in 1987 becoming the 5th state that won the Miss Teen USA title for the first time, and in 2014, Vaeda Mann was 1st runner-up.
-Six titleholders have competed at Miss USA.
+Mississippi has two Miss Teen USA, one in 1987 becoming the 5th state that won the Miss Teen USA title for the first time, and most recent in 2024 with Addison "Addie" Carver.
+Eight titleholders have competed at Miss USA and one at Miss America as Miss Tennessee.

-McKenzie Cole of Vicksburg was crowned Miss Mississippi Teen USA 2022 on April 2, 2022 at Pearl River Resort in Philadelphia.
-She will represent Mississippi for the title of Miss Teen USA 2022.
+Madalyn Oliphant of Hickory was crowned Miss Mississippi Teen USA 2025 on March 29, 2025 at the Pearl River Resort in Choctaw, Mississippi.
+She represented Mississippi at Miss Teen USA 2025.